Frequently Asked Questions

 What kind of bags should I bring?

 We suggest bringing a soft travel bag, backpack (50-60 litres) or a suitcase.
+We also recommend bringing a small day pack for your everyday essentials.

 Do I need a water filter?